fbsql/fbsql/README.md

 <a id="config"></a>
 <h1>Configuration and fine tuning</h1>

-After FBSQL starts it automatically builds FBSQL home directory (by default user home directory).
+After FBSQL starts it automatically copy all the nessesary configuration files to FBSQL home directory (by default user home directory).
+By security reasons all changes you do in FBSQL home directory are immutable across FBSQL server running session.
+Configuration changes will loaded after FBSQL server starts next time.
 You can change the default FBSQL home directory location by specifying <code>FBSQL_HOME</code> operating system environment variable.
 FBSQL home directory contains init scripts, logs and all configuration files related to application server and JVM.